Terry-Migwi/Targeted-Advertisments/README.md

 # Identifying possible target market for an advertisement

 ## Title
-Univariate and Bivariate Analysis using R
+Exploratory Data Analysis and Supervised Learning with R

 ## Author
 Terry Migwi